zzz0906/LeetCode/README.md

 And repeat until all list has be appended to the answer list.

 I think the code is all right.
 However it show me stack buffer overflow.
 I need to debug it tomorrow.

+However, it's not an efficient way to find the min.

+We can maintain a heap to get the min.
+Each time we find the min, and add the head of the list to the heap each time.

+I copy other's standard code in the 23_heap.cpp. (\ref https://blog.csdn.net/Ethan95/article/details/85195403)